hoglet67/Atomulator/Readme.txt

 then in disc mode.
 Typing '*.' will give a catalogue.
 You then need to identify which file you need and then LOAD and RUN it as above.

+Loading a program off mmc :

+Start the machine with ramrom enabled : settings->ramrom->ramrom enabled, and RamRom disk rom enabled : settings->ramrom->ramrom diskrom enabled.
+When the machine is powered on or break is pressed you should see "ACORN ATOM + ATOMMC2" as the signon.

+Once this is enabled, you should be able to do a *CAT and list the files in the mmc folder, you can drop files into here as you would do onto the MMC card, and they will be available to manipulate with the standard Atom SAVE/LOAD etc commands.
+A program can also be loaded by typing *PROGRAMNAME

+For mor information see documentation at :

+Loading a program from emulated disk image on MMC :

+The RAMROM image also contains SDDOS by Kees van Oss, this allows disk images to be loaded from the MMC card as if they where real disks.
+This can be initialised by typing SDDOS (note no preceeding *), with ramrom active.
+The *DHELP command will give a list of the available commands

+Disk images can be mounted with the *DIN command :

+*DIN <driveno> <imagename>

+Commands are used much like their Atom DOS equivelents.

+Further documentation can be found here :

 Menu
 ~~~~